WilliamCommandeur/MySecretSanta/README.md

 ---

-Here is the first project that I built entirely on my own, using NodeJS, PostgreSQL and TailwindCSS.
+Here is the first project that I built entirely on my own, using Node.js, PostgreSQL and TailwindCSS.
 It's an application which generate a random draw for Secret Santa moments (wishlist feature is not yet implemented).

 ---
 To use it, install the dependancies :